yeonwooklee/bad-veggies-website-section-a/README.md

 1. Under the "Issues" tab, you'll find a variety of discussion points.
 Take a look at some of those Issues and weigh in with your opinion.
 2. Under the "Projects" tab, you'll find some of the issues prioritized into a project board called "Improve Website".
 Grab one of the tasks and assign it to yourself.
 3. Once you've assigned yourself a task, it is time to set about doing it!
+    1. First, create a new branch.
+Give it a meaningful name like `red-background`.
+Makesure the dropdown box on the top left shows that you're in that branch.
+You should also see the branch name in the URL.
-See if you can find the file where you need to make a change.
+    2. See if you can find the file where you need to make a change and navigate to that file.
-  1. navigate to the file you want to modify
-  2. hit the "edit" icon and carefully update the line that needs to be changed
+    2. Hit the "edit" icon and carefully update the line that needs to be changed.
-  3. scroll to the bottom and type a commit message that explains what you've done.
+    3. Scroll to the bottom and type a commit message that explains what you've done.
 Something short, simple and in present tense, like "make the background red".
-  4. make sure you've selected "Create a new branch for this commit and start a pull request" and give the branch a meaningful name like `red-background`.
-Then hit the "propose changes" button.
-Make sure to leave a description for that change.
+    4. Go ahead and commit the change to that branch!

+4. Now you're going to issue a pull request to propose that your changes be merged back into the main branch.
+    1. Go to the "Pull requests" tab and create a new pull request FROM your branch TO the main branch.
+    2. Describe the changes you're proposing in the pull request.
+Be sure to reference any issues that are related to the change.
+You can do this by simply typing the issue number into the description (typing `closes #12` for example, will indicate that this pull request closes issue 12. remember, to reference the issues you must type the hash character `#12`)

 And that's it.
 The instructor or a TA will either accept the change or comment on your pull request to suggest further edits.